Skip to main content

 See also: organization admin, team member.

-Team Management
+Organization Management

 A Sauce Labs feature available to enterprise users that provides organizations with the ability to create a hierarchy of Organization Admins, Team Admins, and Team Members, and manage user access to the system and concurrency settings.